djalbat/occam-parsers/README.md

 ## Examples

 There are three examples, one for each parser.
 To view them, open the `index.html` file in the `examples` directory.
-Each example shows a representation of the parse tree, which is useful for authoring and debugging.
+Each example shows a representation of the parse tree, which is useful for debugging.

 ### Extended BNF example

 Both the lexical patterns and extended BNF textareas are read-only.
 The content textarea initially shows the extended BNF parser's own extended BNF and so the example demonstrates, initially at least, that the extended BNF parser can parse its own extended BNF.
-Others can be substituted into the content textarea, the two obvious candidates being those for the basic and Florence parsers.

 ### Basic example